napari/docs/docs/community/team.md

 post, and has been a critical driver of napari's development, including development of its first and second (current) plugin systems.

-We have now have core team members located in four continents and three fortnightly community calls spread across the day to accommodate users and contributors in any time zone.
+We now have core team members located in four continents and three fortnightly community calls spread across the day to accommodate users and contributors in any time zone.